Fermionic signal of vacuum polarization in strong laser fields: vacuum birefringence and dichroism

-Let us first introduce our Monte Carlo method, which allows us to treat the $\gamma$-photon polarization dynamics induced by the strong-field VB and VD, for details see Supplemental Materials (SM) \cite{sm}.
-Until now, the QED Monte Carlo method is known for the simulation of the photon emission and PP processes \cite{elkina2011qed,ridgers2014modelling,green2015simla,gonoskov2015extended, chen2019polarized,li2020production,dai2022photon,zhuang2023laser}, which employ the polarization resolved probabilities of the photon emission and PP in strong fields via the tree diagrams in the locally constant field approximation, see overview in Ref.~\cite{chen2022electron}.
+Let us first introduce our Monte Carlo method, which allows us to treat the $\gamma$-photon polarization dynamics induced by the VB and VD in strong-field of arbitrary configuration.
+Until now, the QED Monte Carlo method is known for the simulation of the photon emission and pair production processes \cite{elkina2011qed,ridgers2014modelling,green2015simla,gonoskov2015extended, chen2019polarized,li2020production,dai2022photon,zhuang2023laser}, which employ the polarization resolved probabilities of the photon emission and pair production in strong fields via the tree diagrams in the locally constant field approximation, see overview in Ref.~\cite{chen2022electron}.
 The loop diagram contribution of the order of $\alpha$ via the interference of the one-loop self-interaction with the forward scattered one, is also included for the electron, describing the so-called ``no-photon emission" probabilities for the electron polarization change \cite{torgrimsson2021loops,Li_2023}.
 However, the similar loop diagram contributions for a photon polarization change were missing in the present QED Monte Carlo codes, and have been implemented in this work.

-The impact of radiative corrections to photon polarization includes: a polarization generation of $\xi_3$ associated with VD, and a rotation of $\xi_{\perp}=(\xi_1,\xi_2)$ induced by VB [$\boldsymbol{\xi}_{i}=(\xi_1,\xi_2,\xi_3)$ are the Stokes parameters of incident photons.
-The former corresponds to the imaginary part of polarization operator, which is related to PP probability via optical theorem, and the latter corresponds to the real part of polarization operator.
-In our Monte Carlo code, at each simulation step $\Delta t$, the PP is determined by the total PP probability, and the positron energy and polarization by the spin-resolved spectral probability \cite{chen2022electron}, using the common algorithms \cite{zhuang2023laser,dai2022photon,chen2019polarized,li2020production,gonoskov2015extended, ridgers2014modelling,elkina2011qed,green2015simla}.
-If the PP event is rejected, the photon polarization state is determined by the photon-polarization dependent loop probability $w^{NP}$ \cite{sm}:
+{ The impact of radiative corrections to photon polarization includes: a polarization generation of $\xi_3$ associated with VD, and a rotation of $\xi_{\perp}=(\xi_1,\xi_2)$ induced by VB, where $\boldsymbol{\xi}_{i}=(\xi_1,\xi_2,\xi_3)$ are the Stokes parameters of the incident photons.
+The former corresponds to the imaginary part of polarization operator, which is related to the pair production probability via the optical theorem, and the latter corresponds to the real part of the polarization operator.
+The polarization variation of a photon propagating in a background field is described by the Feynman diagrams shown in Fig. \ref{Fig.diagram}.
+Panel (a) shows the probability via the tree-level propagation diagram, being zeroth-order in the fine structure constant $\alpha$.
+Panel (b) presents the probability via the interference diagram of the tree-level propagation diagram and the one-loop propagation diagram, being first order in $\alpha$.
+The results of the QED calculations up to the $O\left(\alpha\right)$-order loop contribution \cite{torgrimsson2021loops} are presented in Appendix \ref{A1}.
+The first term $P^L_{VD}$ of Eq. (\ref{loop}) describes VD, while the second one $P^L_{VB}$ is related to VB.